sirisian/ecmascript-types/primitivemetadata.md

 zero.** `NumberBounds { bounds: 1.. }` has no zero because `validate` refuses one — the crossing runs `validate`, so a cast is a way *in*, not a way past a bound.
 A brand into which no cast is declared has none either, its values arriving only through the operators that produce them.
+The conversion operator is one of them: `v := T`, and `T(v)`, which is the same operation, bring a value into a type whose author declared no cast, and run `validate` as the cast does.
+What a cast opens is the *implicit* crossing, an initializer or a default, so declaring none closes that crossing and leaves the explicit one open.
 A value type class holding such a field has no zero-filled form, which is the design's way of saying that an instance must be constructed rather than defaulted.

 ## Examples